bioinf-mcb/MANIAC/README.md

 snakemake --use-conda --cores 8 --snakefile MANIAC --configfile test/configs/cds-based.yml
 ```

 ### Configuration file
-The configuration file is expected to be a yaml file, in which the following options can be specified.
-A set of examples can be found [here](./test/configs).
+The configuration file is expected to be a yaml file, in which the various options can be specified.

-* fragment-based.yml: fragment-based ANI calculation, based on Goris et al (PMID 17220447)
-* orf-based.yml: best bidirectional hit calculation open reading frames (ORFs).
-* cds-based.yml: best bidirectional hit calculation using protein sequences (CDSs).

 Each record header in input file has to be unique and follow a convenction.

+Config files examples are [here](./test/configs).
-A set of examples can be found [here](./test/data).
+Header formatting examples are [here](./test/data).

-* fragment-based.yml: any set of unique headers
-* orf-based.yml: PHAGEID_ORF_NUMBER
-* cds-based.yml: PHAGEID_PROTEIN_NUMBER
+* fragment-based: fragment-based ANI calculation, based on Goris et al (PMID 17220447) (headers: any unique set)
+* orf-based: best bidirectional hit calculation open reading frames (ORFs). (headers: PHAGEID_ORF_NUMBER)
+* cds-based: best bidirectional hit calculation using protein sequences (CDSs). (headers: PHAGEID_PROTEIN_NUMBER)

 ### Details